 How many IoT devices will there be in 2020?

 We can say one thing for sure the number of IoT or the Internet of Things devices will outnumber the total population of the earth.
-While we can even say that the Internet of Things or IoT is something which is increasing tremendously in an unexpected way.
+While we can even say that the Internet of Things or future of IoT is something which is increasing tremendously in an unexpected way.

 What are the challenges in IoT?